joelngwt/AutoCollectNeopetsLoot/README.md

 - The Discarded Magical Blue Grundo Plushie of Prosperity
 - Shop Of Offers (Slorg)
 - Freebies For You! (collectible only once a month)
+- Advent Calendar (script only visits this in December)